marqroldan/notifee/docs-react-native/react-native/docs/events.md

 ## Foreground Events

+> If you're on iOS and you're using `react-native-firebase` with data-only messages, please see the note below (TODO) iOS and `react-native-firebase` and data-only messages

 An application is deemed in the "foreground" only under the following situation:

 - The device is unlocked, and the application is running & is in view (foreground).